HT-hlf/HT-hlf.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [Chongqing University](https://www.cqu.edu.cn/).
+I'm currently pursuing my master's degree in Engineering at [Chongqing University](https://www.cqu.edu.cn/) and I am expected to obtain the degree by May 2025.
 My research interest includes terrain traversability analysis, field environment perception (elevation mapping), and object detection.

 A data-driven personal website
 ======